-Minimum Technology Requirements: The University of Florida expects students in an online course to acquire appropriate computer hardware and software.
+Minimum Technology Requirements: UF expects online students to acquire appropriate computer hardware and software.
 A student's computer configuration should include a webcam, microphone, broadband connection to the Internet, and related equipment.
 Microsoft Office Suite is provided by the University.
 Access to a Scanner may be necessary.
 No printed (hard-copy) assignments are required.